EUR

 16 ¼” x 20 ¼” (41.2 x 54.2 cm) - Framed: 21 5/8” x 26 1/8” (55 x 66.5 cm)

 This impressive study of a nude man belongs to a series of comparably sized studies created by Pompeo Batoni.
-The golden-brown paper enhances the delicacy of the charcoal modeling, highlighted in places with lead white.
+The golden-brown paper enhances the delicacy of the black chalk modeling, highlighted in places with lead white.
 The model's artificially extended pose contrasts with the absolute calm of his face, suggesting a deep abandonment to sleep.

 1. Pompeo Batoni, the great Roman portraitist of the 18th century